AddSearch/search-ui-react-example/README.md

 # Search UI - React Example

-An example how to use [AddSearch Search UI Library](https://github.com/AddSearch/search-ui) with React.
+This is an example how to use [AddSearch Search UI Library](https://github.com/AddSearch/search-ui) with React.
 This example is based on the [create-react-app](https://github.com/facebook/create-react-app) project.

 AddSearch UI library is a tool to create fast, mobile-friendy, and cross-browser compatible search solutions quickly and effortlessly.

-## How to use components
+## Components

 All AddSearch UI components are wrapped to React components with corresponding names.
 Props passed to the React component are used for initializing Search UI components.